-Expected Results: Interim report will be presented to the EAA and a peer review publication will be presented to the EAA and a peer review publication
+Expected Results: Report will be presented to the EAA and a peer review publication

 Title: Genetic assessment of wild Peck's cave amphipod

 Species: Stygobromus pecki

 Principal/Co-PI: Texas State University / USFWS

 Overview: The refugia can reliably collect, house, and propagate Peck's cave amphipod, but little is known about their genetic diversity or population structure.
 This study will assess the genetic diversity of Peck's cave amphipod in the wild and the refugia populations.
 This will be a two-year project where tissues are collected, DNA process, and methods optimized the first year.
 The second year will be sequencing and data analysis.